 - Another benefit to having someone go with you is a backup set of ears (and mind) to ensure all your questions are answered and you understand everything the pediatrician has told you during the visit.

 Don’t spend too much time in the doctor’s waiting area:

-Often, sick children are in the same waiting area, breathing the same air and playing with the same toys, as children in for their well visit.
-When baby is so young and their immune system still new, it’s best not to spend any extra time around those germs.
-If you arrive at the office really early, just spend some time relaxing out in your car instead of in the waiting area.
+Often, sick children are in the same waiting area, breathing the same air and playing with the same toys as children in for their well visit.
+When baby is so young, and their immune system is still new, it’s best not to spend extra time around those germs.
+For baby’s first pediatrician visit, try to keep your distance and limit your time in the waiting room.
+If you arrive at the office early, just relax in your car instead of in the waiting area.